Girl unable to enter shelter killed in Russian attack on Kyiv | Law-Order

 "I grabbed my child and ran into the corridor because I didn't have any other options.
 We sat there the whole time, there were a few more explosions," said 25-year-old Oleksandra, visiting the memorial with her five-year-old son Hryhoriy.
 "My child got really scared, he sat in the corner of our corridor.
 He cried, saying that we're all gonna die.
 I was terrified to hear this from him.
 It was terrible."

 Russia has denied targeting civilians or committing war crimes though its air strikes have caused devastation in cities across Ukraine since the full-scale invasion on Feb.
 24, 2022.
 Ukraine reported no major damage from Thursday's attack on Kyiv, saying it has shot down all 10 missiles fired at it.
 But, in a statement on International Children's Day, U.N. human rights monitors in Ukraine said 525 children had been killed since Russia's full-scale invasion.
-(Additional repotring by Yurii Khomenko; Editing by Timothy Heritage and Ros Russell)
+(Additional reporting by Yurii Khomenko, Max Hunder, Tom Balmforth; Editing by Timothy Heritage and Ros Russell)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)